 In fact, research shows that “the average SAT score at the most selective college students apply to turns out to be a better predictor of their earnings than the average SAT score at the college they attended.”
 (Really, I’m not arguing against test optional.)

-The fact of the matter is that it is the elite students that make the elite universities, not the elite universities making elite students.
+The reality is that it is the elite students that make the elite universities, not the elite universities making elite students.
 The universities are actually pretty upfront about this.
 They want students who excelled in a high school situation where presumably the vast majority of students couldn’t match their achievements.
 Just check out the following from the admission pages of some universities.

 - …two questions guide our admissions team: “Who is likely to make the most of Yale’s resources?” and “Who will contribute most significantly to the Yale community?”

 We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a freshman seminar and continue the conversation at a dinner table.
 We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, as part of a community organization, during a performance or on an athletic field.
 We want to see the initiative with which you seek out opportunities and expand your perspective.

+Tell us your story.
 Show us what’s special about you.
-Tell us how you would seize the academic and non-academic opportunities at Princeton and contribute to the Princeton community.
+Tell us how you would seize the academic and nonacademic opportunities at Princeton and contribute to the Princeton community.